drduh/YubiKey-Guide/README.md

 ```console
 gpg-connect-agent "scd serialno" "learn --force" /bye
 ```

-GPG will then scan your first YubiKey for GPG keys and recreate the stubs to point to the GPG keyID and YubiKey Serial number of this first YubiKey.
+GPG will then scan your first YubiKey for GPG keys and recreate the stubs to point to the GPG keyID and YubiKey serial number of this first YubiKey.

 To return to using the second YubiKey just repeat (insert other YubiKey and re-run command).